Grauniad/CPP-Dynamic-Dispatch-Benchmark/README.md

    </tr>
 </table>

-Results indicate the extra time required to dynamically cast a reference to a base interface class (FileLikeWriter) to the implementation (DataLump)
+Results indicate the extra time required to dynamically call a function in an implementation class (DataLump), from an interface (FileLikeWriter)

 ```
 DataLump<size>& obj  = object;